TotallyInformation/node-red-contrib-uibuilder/V2-PROGRESS.md

   - [x] ~~(uibuilder.html) Mark node as "dirty" if file not saved. (`RED.nodes.dirty(true)`).~~ Disable Done/Cancel buttons instead, a lot easier.
   - [x] Hide path and module info by default and allow toggle to show
   - [x] ~~Add server path to info panel `<userDir>/uibuilder/<url>` or `<userDir>/projects/<projectName>/uibuilder/<url>`.~~ Redirecting to the index page instead.
+  - [x] Remove edit button - swap file on file selection change.
+  - [x] Add folder selector before file selector - enables files in different folders to be edited.
+Folders are pre-selected.
+    - [x] Rebuild file list on change of folder
+    - [x] Add all instance folders (`<uibRoot>/<url>/src|dist|root`)
+    - ~~Add uibuilder root folder & config file~~ No, as this would require Node-RED to be reloaded anyway, decided not to do this. npm functions will manage content.
+    - [ ] Add all instances endpoint folders
+    - How to rebuild list if the file list changes outside of Node-RED?
+  - [ ] Add new file button

   - [x] New _Advanced settings_ option (hidden by default)
      - [ ] Add flag to make use of project folder optional.